railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_profiling.rst

 Using Call Center Features
 --------------------------

-You can manually encode calls that happen or you can pass them into Open ERP.
+You can manually encode calls that happen or you can pass them into OpenERP.
 But for mass campaigns, you can import a list of phone calls to make.
-To do this, click on the import link at the bottom of the list of phone calls.
+To do this, click the import link at the bottom of the list of phone calls.
 On the GTK client use the toolbar button :menuselection:`Form --> Import data...` at the top.

-Phone calls that have occurred in the open state.
 The different operators can be assigned calls and handle them one by one using the menu :menuselection:`Sales --> Phone Calls --> Outbound`.

 The operator can open the calls one by one.
 For each call, after having contacted the customer, the